maxlutzfl/bcore-custom-web/readme.md

 ```
 $ get-wp
 ```
-*This command will grab the latest WP version and unzip the contents into the `/web` directory, without the `/wp-contents` directory since we already have that available from this repo.*
+*If this command fails, run `chmod u+x bin/get-wp` to make sure you have permission.
+This command will grab the latest WP version and unzip the contents into the `/web` directory, without the `/wp-contents` directory since we already have that available from this repo.*

 **gulp.watch SASS and Javascript changes and run BrowserSync**
 ```